Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction

 \section{Conclusions}

-The supposed view of general anesthesia being given by a "whole brain shutdown" is not supported by the experimental results of this study.
-It was possible to observe that during the Ketamine-Medetomidine induced anesthesia, the brain entered into a highly specific, complex and dynamic state.
+The supposed view of general anesthesia being given by a "whole brain shutdown" is not supported by the experimental findings of this study.
+Instead, it was possible to observe that during the Ketamine-medetomidine-induced anesthesia, the brain entered into a highly specific, complex, and dynamic state.

-From the modeling of the interactions established among several cortical areas through the use of graphs and complex networks, it was possible to verify that the networks respective to induced state of anesthesia had shown structurally distinct from the networks respective to the awake state.
-Those results reveal that anesthetics are able to impact several properties of the large scale functional brain networks, resulting in graphs of different architectures.
-Those changes observed in the experiment bring indications that the behavior exhibited and the processes supported by the brain may have a direct relation to structural properties of large scale functional networks.

-It was possible to observe that functional neural activities are dynamic, considerable changes were verified on the network measures in short time intervals.
-The observation of the degree of the vertices through the use of a color gradient also revealed the existence of changes in the patterns in short intervals of time.
-Such evidence demonstrate that functional neural activities are not static, they reveal that the brain functional organization is constantly changing in short intervals of time\footnote{In both awake and anesthetized conditions.}.
+By modeling the interactions established among several cortical areas through graphs and complex networks, it was possible to verify that the networks corresponding to the induced state of anesthesia were structurally distinct from the networks respective to the awake state.
+Those results reveal that anesthetics can impact several properties of the large-scale functional brain networks, resulting in graphs of different architectures.
+Furthermore, the changes observed in the experiment indicate that the behavior exhibited and the processes supported by the brain may be directly related to the structural properties of large-scale functional networks.
+It was possible to conclude that functional neural activities are dynamic, as significant changes were observed in the network measures over short time intervals.
+Observing the degree of the vertices through a color gradient also reveals consistent pattern changes occurring within a few seconds.
+Such evidence demonstrates that functional neural activities are not static; they reveal that the brain's functional activity organization is remarkably dynamic\footnote{In both awake and anesthetized conditions.}.

-The Ketamine-Medetomidine cocktail did not alter the functional activities in only some specific and restrict areas of the cortex, a general change in the state of the brain in which all the cortex presented alterations in functional connectivity was observed.
+The Ketamine-Medetomidine cocktail did not alter the functional activities in only some specific and restricted areas of the cortex; a general change in the state of the brain in which all the cortex presented alterations in functional connectivity occurred.

-The greatest changes observed on the large scale functional brain networks due to the anesthetic induction were an accentuated decrease in functional connectivity, and a reduction in the capacities of integration of the networks in both global and local levels.
+The most remarkable changes observed in the large-scale functional brain networks due to the anesthetic induction were an accentuated decrease in functional connectivity and a reduction in the capacities of integration of the networks at both local and global levels.

-From the characterization of the functional networks during the anesthetic induction process, it was possible to verify a transition between the awake and anestetized states.
-The transition occurred in a quite fast manner, it took about 20 to 30 seconds.
+From the characterization of the functional networks during the anesthetic induction process, we verified a transition between the awake and anesthetized states.
+The transition occurred in a pretty fast manner, taking about 20 to 30 seconds.